 There are several ways to access federal statutes and regulations online.

-The Department of Justice provides online access to the Consolidated Statutes and Regulations for free.
+The Department of Justice provides online access to the Consolidated Statutes and Regulations on its Justice Laws website.
 As of June, 2009, this version is considered to be "official", which means that the statutes linked to this site may be used for evidentiary purposes.
 These statutes are generally updated every two weeks.

 CanLII (which is funded by Canadian law societies and foundations) also provides free access to Canadian statutes and regulations.
 The statutes and regulations located here are not as up-to-date as those on the Department of Justice's website.